Malware AV/VM evasion - part 11: encrypt payload via DES. Simple C++ example.

 The algorithm’s fundamental flow is as follows:

-each round includes the following actions: a. the right 32-bit side of the input block is enlarged to 48 bits.
+each round includes the following actions: a. the right32-bit

 d. the resultant 32-bit block is permuted utilizing a predetermined permutation table.